TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software

 \section{Abstract}

-Professional creative software often presents steep learning curves due to complex interfaces, lack of structured task-aware guidance, and unfamiliar domain terminology.
-To address these challenges and augment user learning experience, we introduce \papername{}, a method for generating scaffolded user interfaces that simplify interface complexity and support task-based learning.
-With the user's task, our method surfaces task-relevant tools to reduce distracting features, organizes the tools around task workflow stages to offer execution guidance, connects tools with domain concepts to foster learning engagement, and progressively discloses advanced features to manage learning progress.
-To evaluate the method, we used our LLM-assisted pipeline to generate two task-specific scaffolded UIs and deployed them in Blender, our professional 3D modeling testbed.
-We invited both beginner (N=32) and expert (N=8) users to evaluate our implemented interfaces.
-Results show that the scaffolded interfaces significantly reduced user-perceived task load, enhanced task performance via embedded guidance, and augmented concept learning during task execution.
+Professional creative software has steep learning curves for novices due to complex interfaces, limited guidance, and unfamiliar terminology.
+To support educators and tool creators in addressing learner challenges, we introduce \papername{}, an LLM-based method that automatically generates task-conditioned scaffolded UIs from natural language task descriptions.
+Our method uses LLMs to identify workflow stages and domain concepts, select task-relevant tools, generate implementation code, and execute the code to produce scaffolded interfaces.
+The interfaces surface relevant tools, organize them by workflow stage, link them to domain concepts, and progressively disclose advanced features.
+We evaluate \papername{} by deploying two LLM-generated scaffolded interfaces in Blender, a professional 3D modeling software.
+A user study with beginners (n=32) showed that our scaffolded interfaces significantly reduced perceived task load, improved task performance through embedded workflow guidance, and increased domain concept learning in Blender during task execution.
+A second study with experts (n=8) showed improved task efficiency and potential to create personalized UIs for productivity and creativity.